kabuk-style/expedia-rapid-api-client/README.md

 # expedia_rapid

-ExpediaRapid - the Ruby gem for the Rapid
+ExpediaRapid - the Ruby gem for the Expedia Rapid API

 EPS Rapid V3